Do you support a strong educational program to promote amateur radio in Washington, DC?

 — A standard membership with standard privileges

-We have a lot of members who are EMCOMM and Public Service types.
-Next weekend I’m volunteering at the Head of the Charles Regatta myself.
+Public Service types, I’m one of you when I volunteer each fall at the Head of the Charles Regatta.
 What are we doing for Public Service hams?
 Do they have to go through a separate clearance process with each organization where they volunteer?
 Could ARRL create a standard clearance process?
 The board which certifies Professional Engineers, for a fee per state, can qualify a PE in any number of states.
 Could ARRL qualify hams with a number of organizations (Red Cross, HOCR, Boston Marathon, etc.)?

 And let me toss the ball back at you.
 What should ARRL do to move to ARRL 2.0?
 I’m really interested.